Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * Performed repeat tests as above on multiple browsers
 * :clipboard: RESULT:
-    * results were as expected and all deletions / removal of relationships were performed cleanly and quickly.
+    * results were as expected and all deletions/removal of relationships were performed cleanly and quickly.

 </details>